Eugene665/ProjectZen/README.md

 4. run **npm run dev** to launch an app

 ## Usage
-Markup: 1.Register as Company
+1. Register as Company
-2.Login with data provided
+2. Login with data provided
-3.Go to profile
+3. Go to profile
-4.Add project by clicking on a corresponding button 5.Add all information you need, delete everything you don't need 6.Click on a publicate button
+4. Add project by clicking on a corresponding button
+5. Add all information you need, delete everything you don't need
+6. Click on a publicate button
-7.Navigate to your project through profile page 8.Enjoy
+7. Navigate to your project through profile page
+8. Enjoy!